runwayml/learn/docs/how-to/importing.md

   - pip install -r requirements.txt
 ```

-This file specifies the Python and CUDA versions to use, the entrypoint command which launches the Runway model and HTTP server, and a build step which installs the Python dependencies required to run our model.
+This file specifies the Python and CUDA versions to use, the entry point command which launches the Runway model and HTTP server, and a build step which installs the Python dependencies required to run our model.
 See the [Runway YAML reference page](https://sdk.runwayml.com/en/latest/runway_yaml_file.html) for a full list of config values supported in the `runway.yml` config file.

 Peeking at the `requirements.txt` file reveals that the only dependencies for the SqueezeNet Runway model are PyTorch and PyTorch Vision, as well as the Runway Model SDK itself.